TITOFUNMI/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. Create a symbolic link to /bin/ls, names __ls__.
 14. Copy HTML files
 Create a script that moves all the files beginning with an uppercase letter to the directory /tmp/u
+16. Create a script that deletesall files in the current working directory taht end with the character ~